rails/rails/guides/source/testing.md

 ### The Rails Test Runner

-We can run all of our tests at once by using the `rails test` command.
+We can run all of our tests at once by using the `bin/rails test` command.

-Or we can run a single test by passing the `rails test` command the filename containing the test cases.
+Or we can run a single test by passing the `bin/rails test` command the filename containing the test cases.

 ```bash
 $ bin/rails test test/models/article_test.rb